 Analyses were conducted at the Geochronology and Tracers Facility, British Geological Survey (Nottingham, UK).
-The instrumentation comprised a New Wave Research 193UC excimer laser ablation system fitted with a TV2 cell, coupled to a Nu Instruments Attom single collector inductively coupled plasma mass spectrometer (ICP-MS).
-The method follows the protocols described in Roberts and Walker (2016) and Roberts et al. (2017).
-Laser parameters varied slightly per session, but typically involve a pre-ablation cleaning spot of 150 μm, fired at 10 Hz with a fluence of ~6 J/cm2 for 2 seconds, and ablation conditions of 80-100 μm spots, fired at 10 Hz with a fluence of ~6-8 J/cm2 for 25-30 seconds.
-A 60 second background is taken before every set of standard-bracketed analyses, and a 5 second washout is left between each ablation.
-Normalization of Pb-Pb ratios is achieved using NIST614 glass (values of Woodhead and Hergt, 2001), and WC-1 carbonate for Pb-U ratios (Roberts et al., 2017).
-Data reduction uses the Time Resolved Analysis function of the Nu Instruments Attolab software, and an excel spreadsheet, with uncertainty propagation following the recommendations of Horstwood et al. (2016).
+The instrumentation comprised a New Wave Research 193UC excimer laser ablation system fitted with a TV2 cell, coupled to a Nu Instruments Attom single-collector ICP-MS. The method follows the protocols described in Roberts and Walker (2016) and Roberts et al. (2017).
+Laser parameters varied slightly per session but typically involve a pre-ablation cleaning spot of 150 μm, fired at 10 Hz with a fluence of $\approx 6 \, \text{J} \, \text{cm}^{-2}$ for 2 s, and ablation conditions of 80-100 $\mu$ m spots, fired at 10 Hz with a fluence of $\approx 6-8 \, \mathrm{J \, cm^{-2}}$ for 25-30 s.
+A 60 s background is taken before every set of standardbracketed analyses, and a 5 s washout is left between each ablation.
+Normalization of Pb-Pb ratios is achieved using NIST614 glass (values of Woodhead and Hergt, 2001) and WC-1 carbonate for Pb-U ratios (Roberts et al., 2017).
+Data reduction uses the time-resolved analysis function of the Nu Instruments Attolab software and an excel spreadsheet, with uncertainty propagation following the recommendations of Horstwood et al. (2016).

-3.4.
-ID-TIMS U-Pb geochronology
+3.4 ID-TIMS U-Pb geochronology